 - Regardless of your email notification setting, we recommend that you designate someone at your site (usually a receptionist) to follow up on all patients with overdue responses.
 Individual clinicians may also choose to manually follow up their secure messages.

-- To view all patients with overdue messages, go to the Patients tab in the Ocean Portal and click on the search box under "Find Patients" to choose the search option for "Patients with overdue responses".
+- To view all patients with overdue messages, log into the Ocean Portal.
+If you aren't already in the Patients view, click "Menu" in the top right corner and click "Patients".
+Click the search box under "Find Patients" to choose the search option "Patients with overdue responses".

 Patient responses may be overdue for the following reasons: